Optical and cm follow-ups of the Changing-Look event in Mkn 590: Discussion and future outlook

-The GMRT centimeter-band observations provide a timely snapshot of Mkn~590’s kiloparsec-scale radio activity during a phase of renewed accretion.
-Although no significant morphological changes are observed (Fig.~\ref{fig:radioimages}), the measured 1.4 GHz flux density tracks the long-term X-ray variability of the source.
-We speculate that this emission may originate from synchrotron radiation produced by episodic or a pre-existing, optically thin jet.
-This interpretation is particularly intriguing in light of recent work by \citet{kang2025MNRAS.tmp.1521K}, who suggest a coupling between the X-ray emitting hot flow and weak radio jets, further reinforcing the expected agreement with the fundamental plane of black hole activity, a relationship previously demonstrated for this source during its 2015 faint state \citep{koay2016MNRAS.460..304K}.
+Radio emission in bright Seyfert galaxies can originate from different mechanism such as collimated jets, corona, out-flowing shocks and star burst activity \citep{panessa2019NatAs...3..387P}.
+At few GHz, the size of variable radio emission is typically on the kilo-parsec scale.
+The GMRT centimeter-band observations presented in this work provide a timely snapshot of Mkn~590’s radio activity during a phase of renewed accretion.
+Although no significant morphological changes are observed (Fig.~\ref{fig:radioimages}), the measured 1.4,GHz flux density appears to track the long-term X-ray variability of the source.
+As reported in Sec.~\ref{sec3}, we detect a slight increase by a factor of $\sim2$ in the radio core emission since 2015, coincident with the source transitioning from a low to a high X-ray flux state.
+Following the discovery of a low-power jet \citep{yang2021MNRAS.502L..61Y}, if the optically thin synchrotron emission indeed originates from such a jet, then it is likely strongly coupled to the X-ray corona.
+This interpretation is particularly intriguing in light of recent work by \citet{kang2025MNRAS.tmp.1521K}, which also proposes a coupling between the X-ray-emitting hot accretion flow and weak radio jets.
+Together, these results reinforce the expected consistency with the fundamental plane of black hole activity -- a relationship previously demonstrated for this source during its faint state in 2015 \citep{koay2016MNRAS.460..304K}.
 Conversely, variable radio emission could also arise from traveling shocks or blobs, features commonly observed during transitions from the low/hard to high/soft states in X-ray binaries \citep{fender2004MNRAS.355.1105F}.
-Distinguishing between these different scenarios will require both broadband modeling of the radio spectrum and high angular resolution imaging such as using large baseline interferometry, and remains one of our key goals for future work.
+As reported by \citealt{koay2016MNRAS.460..304K}, Mkn~590 exhibited a radio-to-X-ray luminosity ratio of $\sim -5$ in 2015, consistent with radio emission originating from coronal activity.
+Magnetically driven winds or outflows launched close to the SMBH can propagate to larger distances, potentially producing variability at parsec scales.
+Nevertheless, both coronal winds and a transient jets may coexist in Mkn~590.
+Similar to the delayed radio response observed in the CLAGN 1ES 1927+654, we might anticipate a further rise in the cm-band emission following the recent increase in the accretion flow.
+Future monitoring programs will be devoted to tracking this evolution.
+Furthermore, distinguishing between these different scenarios will require both broadband modeling of the radio spectrum and high–angular resolution imaging, such as that provided by very long baseline interferometry, and remains one of the key goals of our future work.

 We have presented new optical and radio observations of the changing-look AGN Mkn~590, captured during its ongoing re-brightening phase.
 The re-emergence of broad Balmer line components in the optical spectra, the softening of X-ray hardness ratio, and increased 1.4~GHz radio flux all strongly support a scenario of renewed accretion activity, encompassing a major increase in both ionizing and radio-band continuum emission as well as possible structural changes at least associated with the warm corona.
 Speculatively, transitions in accretion states may be driving structural reconfigurations in the disk-corona-jet system; this will be explored in future works.
 These findings reinforce the picture of coordinated variability across the X-ray, UV, optical, and radio bands, highlighting the importance of simultaneous, multi-wavelength monitoring.